Gonzalo2408/CardiacOCT-project/README.md

 | Plaque rupture | 7.02 / 25 | 5.59 / 21.59 | 7.09 / 20.33 | 3.08 / 14.28

-"-" indicates that the label is present in every pullback and in every frame of the dataset
+Note that the lumen, guidewire, wall and catheter are present in every frame of the datatset.

 ## Preprocessing